 So, what do we mean when we say video post-production?
 Post-production starts once a video has already been written, storyboarded, and filmed.
 The post-production process is where editing and graphic magic happens.
 This is when video editors and motion-graphic artists will work to edit the storyline, mix the soundtrack, add voiceover, and create special effects for the project.

-Once a video project has been planned and storyboarded, and all of the necessary footage has been shot, it’s up to the production company to begin the work of transforming the raw materials into a polished final product that’s ready for viewing by your target audience.
-We do this through the process of post-production.
-Post-production is one of the most important steps of making a video, and a great production company like TalkingTree Creative can turn your ideas and footage into a compelling, engaging product!
+Post-production is one of the most important steps of making a video, and a great production company can turn your raw footage and ideas into a compelling, engaging product!
 What exactly goes into post-production work for a video?
-Here are some of the things we do.

 After filming is over, the editing process begins.
-We take a close look at the hours of raw footage available and choose the best takes for usage in the final video.
-Once we’ve picked these, we then cut the film together in accordance with the script and storyboard to allow your core message to come through.
+Video editors take a close look at the hours of raw footage available and choose the best takes for the final sequence.
+A professional production company will most likely use industry-standard editing tools like Adobe Premiere, Avid Media Composer, Final Cut Pro, or Davinci Resolve.
+Once we’ve picked the best takes, we then cut the film together in accordance with the script and storyboard in a way that pulls focus to your core messages.
 During editing, some companies may request additions or revisions – make sure you reach an agreement with your production company beforehand to avoid unnecessary delays.

 Adding Special Effects

 Special effects can liven up just about any video and can be an important part of your video’s post-production process.
-Adding in graphics or animation takes place concurrently with the editing process and the production company takes care to blend these special effects in with the script and storyboard of the video project.
+Adding motion-graphics or animation is a part of the editing process and the production company takes care to blend these special effects seamlessly with the rest of the video.